Lattice (order): Modularity

-A lattice is modular if and only if it doesn't have a sublattice isomorphic to N5 (shown in Pic.
+A lattice is modular if and only if it does not have a sublattice isomorphic to N5 (shown in Pic.
 11).

-Besides distributive lattices, examples of modular lattices are the lattice of two-sided ideals of a ring, the lattice of submodules of a module, and the lattice of normal subgroups of a group.
+Besides distributive lattices, examples of modular lattices are the lattice of submodules of a module (hence modular), the lattice of two-sided ideals of a ring, and the lattice of normal subgroups of a group.
 The set of first-order terms with the ordering "is more specific than" is a non-modular lattice used in automated reasoning.